sndmnn/my-sandbox/repro/side-panels/README.md

 My problem is that whenever `MyPanelContent`, however it may be called, receives props that change state, the side panel doesn't re-render.

-Below is the code for the example in the video.
+Below is the code for the example in the first video.
 I won't go into details about the [`useSearchControls`](https://github.com/sndmnn/my-sandbox/blob/main/repro/side-panels/src/hooks/useSearchControls.ts) hook, but what's relevant to this problem is that it returns an object with a property `sort` that contains information about the current sort state (e.g. by which property the data is sorted and in which order, which may be 'asc' or 'desc') and a function `updateSort` that can be called to update the sort state.

 ```tsx
 export default function ToDos() {